signalkuppe/grunt-gathercontent/README.md

 ### To Do

-Transform data for easier manipulation
+- Transform data for easier manipulation
+- performance

 ## License